BUSINESS PROGRAM (ACCOUNTING and BUSINESS ADMINISTRATION) ADMISSION and GRADUATION REQUIREMENTS

 In order to properly prepare students to be successful in their Business education and careers, the Business curriculum is divided into four categories: General Education, Foundation Core, Business Core and Major/Minor Requirements.

-General Education requirements are governed by university policy and apply to all NWOSU students regardless of major.
-The General Education requirements are discussed in Section XI of the catalog.
+General education requirements are governed by university policy and apply to all NWOSU students regardless of major.
+The general education requirements are discussed in Section XI of the catalog.
 The Division of Business has designated certain general education classes as required.
-These classes include: MATH 1513 College Algebra, FIN 1113 Personal Finance, GBUS 2033 Leadership in Business, and CMSC 1103 Microcomputer Applications.
+These classes include: ENGL 1113 Composition I, ENGL 1213 Composition II, SCOM 1113 Introduction to Speech Communication, MATH 1513 College Algebra, FIN 1113 Personal Finance, GBUS 2033 Leadership in Business, and MATH 1313 Statistics.

 To be accepted as a Business major, students must have earned a grade of “C” or higher in the following general education classes: